-In this volume well-known scholars from India and Latin America – Enrique Dussel, Madhu Dubey, Walter Mignolo and Sudipta Sen to name a few – discuss the concepts of modernity and colonialism, and describe how the two relate to each other.
-This volume of Unbecoming Modern: Colonialism, Modernity, Colonial Modernities comes with a new introduction which extends and critically supplements the discussion in the earlier introduction to the volume.
-It explores the vital impact of the colonial pasts of India, Mexico, China and even the Unites States on the processes through which these countries have become modern.
-The collection is unique as it brings together a range of disciplines and perspectives.
+In this volume well-known scholars from India and Latin America – Enrique Dussel, Madhu Dubey, Walter D. Mignolo, and Sudipta Sen, to name a few – discuss the concepts of modernity and colonialism and describe how the two relate to each other.
+This second edition to the volume comes with a new introduction which extends and critically supplements the discussion in the earlier introduction to the volume.
+It explores the vital impact of the colonial pasts of India, Mexico, China, and even the Unites States, on the processes through which these countries have become modern.
+The collection is unique, as it brings together a range of disciplines and perspectives.
 The topics discussed include the Zapatista movement in Southern Mexico, the image of the South in recent African-American literature, the theories of Andre Gunder Frank about the early modernization of Asian countries, and the contradictions of the colonial state in India.